 - Partner, Squire Sanders & Dempsey LLP, 2005-09

 Andrew resides in Saratoga Springs, New York, with his wife and three daughters.
-He is an assistant basketball coach of second-to-fourth-grade girls and enjoys teaching his daughters how to ski and play soccer.
-Andrew likes to spend his free time golfing and playing guitar.
+He enjoys helping his daughters in all of their youth sports activities.
+In his free time, Andrew likes to cross-train for endurance events and learn how to play the guitar.

 - Obtaining summary judgment (in one case, against an E&O carrier, and in another case, against a Financial Institution Bond / Crime carrier) that the insurers’ denial of claims were in bad faith.